 In obstetric residency training, profound challenges have arisen, and procedural experience has declined during the past two decades.
 The Accreditation Council for Graduate Medical Education Residency Review Committee (2015) has markedly restricted the tabulation of resident experience to all but four obstetric categories: (1) spontaneous vaginal delivery, (2) cesarean delivery, (3) operative vaginal delivery, (4) and sonographic examination.
 It is unclear whether this was done because broad national experience in the management of many conditions has become scarce or because the committee did not believe that procedures such as fourth-degree laceration repair, breech delivery, and twin delivery were important skills to master in residency.
 Importantly, of the four categories that are still reported to the Residency Review Committee, case log numbers have declined for nearly all categories in the past several years.
 For example, currently more than half of all graduating residents have performed fewer than 25 operative vaginal deliveries.
 Thus, simulation curriculums have been developed to supplement teaching of technical skills.

 OBSTETRIC SIMULATION GOALS

 Defining qualities of effective simulation-based education have been described in descending order of their importance: (1) providing feedback, (2) repetitive practice, (3) curriculum integration, (4) range of difficulty, (5) multiple learning strategies, (6) capture of clinical variation, (7) controlled environment, (8) individual learning, (9) defined outcomes, and (10) simulator validity (Issenberg, 2005).
-As the field fully integrates obstetric simulation into its training armamentarium, the ultimate goal is to make labor and delivery safer and ...
+As the field fully integrates obstetric simulation into its training armamentarium, the ultimate goal is to make labor and ...